wellsaid-labs/amepd/README.md

  *  FLEECE-HAPPY
  *  KIT-EXPLORE

-Additionally, the accent has the following mergers:
+Additionally, the accent has the following mergers at syllable boundaries before `/R/`:

  *  HURRY-FURRY
  *  MERRY-MARRY-MARY